 How CDISC standards fit into the drug development process.

 The clinical trial process is a long, expensive, complicated one that often ends in failure.
 That means to have a successful outcome, careful decision making and planning are absolutely essential.
+This is where CDISC standards come in!

 The FDA requires clinical study data to be submitted in a standardized format.
 This allows the FDA to receive, process, review, and archive submissions efficiently.
 It also lets them explore research options by putting together data from multiple studies.